monch1962/gcf-text-readability/README.md

 ## To use

-Send it a http POST with a JSON payload such as
+Send it a http POST with a text payload such as
 ```
-{
-    "text": "This is the text I would like you to check for me"
+This is the text I would like you to check for me
-}

 ```

 and you should get a response back that looks something like